vespa-engine/blog/_posts/2020-07-02-introducing-nlp-with-transformers-on-vespa.md

 has a direct impact on performance and the scalability of the application.
 So to keep latency down we use a fairly small model (“nboost/pt-tinybert-msmarco”) for this sample application.
-We download and export the model to ONNX using the Transformer library, but we have our own script that does the export.
+We download and export the model to ONNX using the Transformers library, but we have our own script that does the export.
 This is because we want to use the equivalent of the Transformer `AutoModelForSequenceClassification`, and the official conversion script does not export the additional tensors required for the linear transformation on top of